Careers in Plant Science

 Types of Position for Plant Science Majors (sample listing)

 Agronomist: Experts in soil management and field crop production who conduct research to develop new crop hybrids and varieties.

-Botanist: Studies plants and their environment, such as algae, fungi, lichens, mosses, ferns, and flowering plants,--may specialize in identification and classification of plants.
+Botanist: Studies plants and their environments, such as algae, fungi, lichens, mosses, ferns, and flowering plants,--may specialize in the identification and classification of plants.

 Ecologist: Collects, studies, and reports data on the quality of air, food, soil, and water.